 The last thing you want is to move into the home and then be left with a giant bill for house repairs you didn’t even know needed to be covered.

 A thorough home inspection report should give you a good idea of the extent of repairs needed for a particular property.
-It should also be able to tell you if you need a bat removal service to oust out any bats that might have taken refuge in the nooks and crannies of the house.

 #3: Take a Tour